PacktPublishing/Java-EE-8-High-Performance-video-/Section8/microprofile1.2-samples/README.md

     This will change the version from the current one (e.g 5.0.0.172) to 5.0.0.174 for Payara testing purposes.

-**To run them in the console do**:

-1. In the terminal, ``mvn test -fae`` at the top-level directory to start the tests for the default profile.

-When developing and runing them from IDE, remember to activate the profile before running the test.

-To learn more about Arquillian please refer to the [Arquillian Guides](http://arquillian.org/guides/)

 **To run only a subset of the tests do at the top-level directory**:

 1. Install top level dependencies: ``mvn clean install -pl "metrics" -am``